 Waters subject to the ebb and flow of the tide.
+Waters are presently used, or have been used i

 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
 Explain: